-It was weird of Hendrik to natter on about his Nazi-infested genes before scoring my digits, but I liked his honesty.
+It was weird of Hendrik to natter on about his Nazi-infested genes before scoring my digits.
+I liked his honesty though.
 I also liked how his shoulder muscles packed so nicely into his ski sweater and how his strong, steroidal voice would crunch all the way down to a creak whenever he tried to be romantic.
 "Did anyone ever tell you that your hair is the exact same color as your eyes?"
 Creak.
 Creak.
 Creak.
 He made me want to dig into his esophagus and slowly and tenderly caress his vocal chords.
 But I—fortunately—held myself back.

 My first real date with Hendrik was a stroll through the New Orleans French Quarter.
 He spoke with terrific emotion about ex-lovers, probably to make me jealous, but I didn't like him enough to mind.
-There was Michelle Rosenthal with her nasal South Jersey whine, Mimi Moskowski who sported an unshaven hippie bush, and Avivah Katz who used to bob her tongue into Hendrik's earlobe in the back row of Temple Emanu El's Friday night services.
+There was Michelle Rosenthal with her nasal South Jersey whine, Mimi Moskowski who sported an unshaven hippie bus, and Avivah Katz who used to bob her tongue into Hendrik's earlobe in the back row of Temple Emanu El's Friday night services.
 "It was just her way of saying 'Shabbat Shalom,'" Hendrik insisted.
-The list continued on with clunky Jewish last name after clunky Jewish last name, lots of -bergs and -ovitskys, very few vowels.
-I pictured him masturbating to a map of Israel every night.
+The list continued on with clunky Jewish last name after clunky Jewish last name, lots of bergs and ovitskys, very few vowels.
+I could just picture him masturbating to a map of Israel every night.